t3-oss/create-t3-app/cli/template/base/README.md

    ########################

    # Install dependencies only when needed
-   # TODO re-evaluate if emulation is still necessary on arm64 after moving to    node 18
+   # TODO: re-evaluate if emulation is still necessary on arm64 after moving to    node 18
    FROM --platform=linux/amd64 node:16-alpine AS deps
    # Check https://github.com/nodejs/docker-node/tree/   b4117f9333da4138b03a546ec926ef50a31506c3#nodealpine to understand why    libc6-compat might be needed.
    RUN apk add --no-cache libc6-compat